 These results suggest that you can find independent music on these networks as long as the artist has reached a certain level of buzz already, like the Furnaces or Datarock.
 The true unknowns may have to rely on their MySpace pages and pray for a positive writeup on Pitchfork, but file-sharing is not likely to hurt them until that happens.

 Maybe the guy from the label was right—maybe indie rock kids download the music for free, and view the cost of the concert ticket as their “contribution” to the band.
 If this is the case, then Radiohead’s model may be the shrewdest of all.
 Offering the files on their own website, they ask people to pay for what they could easily take for free; the donations join tickets, T-shirts, and licensing as just another revenue stream.

-In Rainbows points to a possible future in which music is like the free software that companies like Red Hat make available to the public.
+points to a possible future in which music is like the free software that companies like Red Hat make available to the public.
 They hope their programs are adopted by consumers, who will then pay for tech support, upgrades, and other services.
 The music can be given away for free as long as its popularity draws money in other areas.
 If music videos were ads for albums, then maybe albums are becoming ads for the artists themselves.

 Alex Cummings is a doctoral candidate in history at Columbia University.